FC Chornomorets Odesa: Recent history

 The club was a founding member of the Ukrainian Premier League, winning the Ukrainian Cup and finishing 5th in the inaugural 1992 season.
 Chornomorets finished 3rd the next two seasons and 2nd during the following two seasons.
 They also won another domestic Cup in 1994.
 The club's most successful spell was achieved under the guidance of Viktor Prokopenko, and later under Leonid Buryak.
 At the end of the 1997–98 season, following big financial troubles and the sale of a number of leading players, the club was relegated to the First League.

 They won promotion the following 1998–99 season, but finished in the second last place next year and were relegated again.
 Sometimes in 2001, the Klimov's Primorie company which owned SC Odesa along with Imexbank acquired the city's main team.
 In 2002 SC Odesa was merged with Chornomorets.
 Chornomorets came back up again for the 2002–03 season and enjoyed several decent seasons in the Premier League.
 They finished third in the 2005–06 season and took part in the 2006–07 UEFA Cup tournament.

 Chornomorets were deducted 6 points by FIFA on 6 November 2008.
 It was confirmed by Ukrainian Premier League on 2 March 2009.
 The club managed to finish the 2008–09 season in 10th place despite the deduction.
 The 2009–10 season started badly with a 5–0 loss to Dynamo Kyiv and a poor run of form that saw the team finish the first half of the season in 13th place, just two spots away from the relegation zone.
 The club was relegated to the First League at the end of the season.
 It took, however, just a year for Chornomorets to return to the Ukrainian top flight for the 2011–12 season.

 Following a loss in relegation playoffs on 27 May 2018 Chornomorets fans attacked the head coach of the club.

-League and Cup history

-The scheme below shows performance of a team which carried names Kharchovyk (Pischevik) and Chornomorets (Chernomorets) only.